HEAT PUMP

 Cold weather heat pump : Operation and efficiency

-What is extreme cold in our latitudes?
+What is the great cold in our latitudes?

 In reality, we start talking about extreme cold (which happens every 30 years) when the temperature stays at -10°C for two weeks (look at this example in Switzerland in 2011/2012)

-But rest assured, we're heading upwards, since in 2015 2016 we averaged 8°C over the winter.
+But rest assured, we're heading up, since in 2015 2016 we averaged 8°C over the winter.

 How does the heat pump work in cold weather?